Can Europe Reskill Fast Enough?

 1. Sizing the Need From gross exposure to net reskilling gap

 Across the EU-27, 38.72 million workers sit in roles where AI will displace or fundamentally transform more than 40% of their tasks within a decade.
-Clerical workers (ISCO 4) face the highest aggregate exposure.
+Clerical workers (ISCO group 4, the international standard for classifying occupations) face the highest aggregate exposure.
 But not every displaced role means an unemployed worker.

 2. The Speed Gap AI disrupts in 1–3 years.
 Systems respond in 5–9.